 The linkage agreement is designed to attract specific types of students to WesternU/COMP:

-- Students must also meet at least one of the following criteria:
+- Applicants must also meet at least one of the following criteria:

-- Have a strong commitment to and prolonged experience with community service, ideally with underserved populations or communities.
+- Have a strong history of outreach and community service, ideally with underserved populations or communities.

-- Grew up in a socio-economic, educational and/or medically underserved family or community and have expressed a desire to return to practice in those communities.
+- Grew up in a socio-economic, educational and/or medically underserved area/family and have expressed a desire to return to practice in such communities/populations.

-- From a population that is underrepresented in medicine (e.g. Hispanic, African American, Native American) and desire to practice in those communities in the future.
+- From a population that is underrepresented in medicine and would like to return to practice in medically underserved areas.

-- The AACOMAS online application must be submitted prior to matriculation.
+- The AACOMAS online application must be submitted by January 31 of the year of matriculation.

+Applications for the linkage will be available in March of each year, and the deadline to apply is June 1.
 Contact the LMU Health Professions Advisor at firstname.lastname@example.org if you are interested in this program and to request an application.
-The deadline to apply is June 1 each year.

 Osteopathic Medicine, Dentistry & Pharmacy Early Acceptance Programs

 LECOM is a private, non-profit graduate school of medicine, dentistry, and pharmacy in Erie, Pennsylvania and a satellite branch in Bradenton, Florida.
-LMU has established linkage agreement with LECOM in their schools of medicine, dentistry and pharmacy for early acceptance.
+LMU has established a linkage agreement with LECOM in its schools of medicine, dentistry, and pharmacy for early acceptance.

 A maximum of 5 students will be accepted by LECOM per year, per program.
 Contact the LMU Health Professions Advisor at email@example.com if you are interested in this program.